 Make noise.
-You want to let that bear know who the hell is the boss.
+You want to let that bear know you’re the boss.
 Smack some pots and pans together, scream, slap your hiking poles together, use a whistle.
 Be big.
 Put your pack on your head, wave your arms around, jump up and down.
 You’re Hulk Hogan with a temper!
-Yell at the bear.
-Tell that bear to shove it.
+Yell at the bear, tell them to shove it.

 If none of that works, try throwing (small) sticks or stones.
 Sticks and stones won’t break its bones but they might persuade it to leave.

 In very rare occasions, even that might not work.
 Maybe the bear is having a bad day, who knows.
-Still, do not run.
 I hate to say it, but, you’ll have to combat.
 Push those sleeves up and grab your hiking (or tent) poles.
-If the bear charges, fight for your life and hope that 30% luck is on your side.
+If the bear charges, fight for your life and hope that 25% luck is on your side.